Skip to primary content

 SOCORRO

 Save Our Bosque in Socorro County has worked on river issues since 1994.
-See their website for the latest.
+A storm water holding pond is funded.
+Planning is underway for the Festival of Cranes on the December 8-10 weekend.

 Drawdown